Back to School Nutrition Guide and Recipe round up

 - COMPLEX CARBS: This gives them energy - Whole grains like oats, millet, buckwheat, brown/wild rice, quinoa, teff, sorghum, whole wheat, barley

-- HEALTHY FATS: This provides energy and is important for brain health too - Avocado, nuts and seeds, yogurt, wild-caught salmon, olive, or avocado oil
+- HEALTHY FATS: This provides energy and is important for brain health too - Avocado, nuts and seeds, yogurt, wild-caught salmon, olives, or high-quality extra virgin olive oil.

 - FIBER: This is important for a healthy microbiome, which then translates to a healthier immune system.
 Fiber also binds onto toxins and helps us eliminate them - Seasonal fruits and veggies (leafy, cruciferous, starchy & crunchy) that are easily accessible, easy to prep and pack